BejaouiSamy/BejaouiSamy/README.md

 - 🔥 Coder, hip-hop head, and meme enthusiast.
 - 🎤 MF Doom is my programming soundtrack.
 - 💻 Building stuff, breaking things, and learning on the go.
+- 🎓 Currently studying at 42 Barcelona, where I’m diving deep into the world of C and beyond.

 ### What can you expect here?